 • Choose to continue working with CYPMHS

-These first appointments can take as long as needed to reach a decision that everyone agrees on.
+The first Choice Appointment can take as long as needed to reach a decision that everyone agrees on.
 When a decision is made, we call this a Choice Point.
 This means everyone (including the young person and their family) agrees on what the next step should be.

 Waiting times for Choice appointments can vary.
-We publish our current average waiting times for CYPMHS on the 'waiting times' page on the MyMind website.
+We post our average waiting times for CYPMHS on the 'waiting times' page on the MyMind website.
 These waiting times are updated each month.

 This is to make sure: